zero-one-group/geni/docs/design_goals.md

 ## Data Wrangling Performance

 One downside to the Python-Pandas combination is that the latter is single-threaded.
 This means that Pandas performance is very slow compared to other libraries for easily parallelisable tasks.
 To illustrate this point, consider [the dummy retail data](../examples/performance_benchmark_data.clj) with 24 million transactions and over one million customers.
-Suppose that we would like to know the empirical distribution of the number of transactions of each customer in a year:
+Suppose that we would like to know how many transactions do the top brands have:

 <table>
     <tr>